-The purposes for which special rates and special charges may be used include road construction, kerb and channelling, footpath provision, drainage, and other capital improvement projects.
+The purposes for which special rates and special charges could be used may include (but not limited to) road construction, kerb and channelling, footpath provision, drainage, and other capital improvement projects.

 The special rates and charges provisions are flexible and can be used to achieve a wide range of community objectives.
 The fundamental principle of special rates and charges is proof "special benefit" applies to those being levied.
-For example, they could be used to fund co-operative fire prevention schemes.
-This would ensure that there were no 'freeriders' reaping the benefits but not contributing to fire prevention.
+For example, they could be used to fund co-operative kerb and channel schemes that are of special benefit to the property owner where the works are done that is over and property owners who are not required to pay.